Haricharan1212/Emerginsti_App_Admin/README.md

 The user side app can be found [here](https://github.com/saiharan12/InstiApp).

-The App functioning can be found in this [video](https://drive.google.com/file/d/1_KMl0YDxZc4uqRhjds0dwheTwcXp4TRx/view?usp=sharing)
+The app functioning can be found in this [video](https://drive.google.com/file/d/1_KMl0YDxZc4uqRhjds0dwheTwcXp4TRx/view?usp=sharing).